Improved Regularization and Robustness for Fine-tuning in Neural Networks: Extended Experimental Setup and Results

 \textbf{Baselines.} For the transfer learning tasks, we focus on using the Frobenius norm for distance regularization.
-We present ablation studies to compare the Frobenius norm and other norms in Appendix \ref{sec:extended_exp}. we compare our algorithm with fine-tuning with early stop~(Fine-tuning), fine-tuning with weight decay~($\ell^2$-Norm), label smoothing~(LS) method formulated in~\cite{muller2019does}, $\ell^2$-SP~\cite{li2018explicit}, and $\ell^2$-PGM~\cite{gouk2020distance}.
+We present ablation studies to compare the Frobenius norm and other norms in Appendix \ref{sec:extended_exp}. we compare our algorithm with fine-tuning with early stop~(Fine-tuning), fine-tuning with weight decay~($\ell^2$-Norm), label smoothing~(LS) $\ell^2$-SP~\cite{li2018explicit}, and $\ell^2$-PGM~\cite{gouk2020distance}.
 For testing the robustness of our algorithm, in addition to the baselines described above, we adopt several baselines that have been proposed in the supervised learning setting, including GCE~\cite{zhang2018generalized}, SCE~\cite{wang2019symmetric}, DAC~\cite{thulasidasan2019combating}, APL~\cite{ma2020normalized}, ELR~\cite{liu2020early} and self-adaptive training (SAT)~\cite{huang2020self}.
-We compare with the same fine-tuning baselines in transfer learning for the few-shot classification tasks.
+We compare our results with the same fine-tuning baselines used in transfer learning for few-shot classification tasks.